 Restoration need: This stream reach is degraded, with frequent and expanding head cuts, old roadways trapping stream flow and runoff, and increased incision of the stream channel.
 These factors are causing significant decline of traditional wet meadow habitats that are critical for brood-rearing success for the Gunnison sage-grouse.
+There is no active grazing on public lands managed by the BLM.

 Objectives: The objectives for restoration in this area were to restore proper hydrologic function of the stream reach and its associated wet meadow habitats.
-To achieve this, team members intended to stop or stabilize advancing head cuts and other erosional features, utilize grade control structures to curb increased channel incision, and spread stream flows and surface runoff across a wider area.
+To achieve this, team members worked to control advancing head cuts and other erosional features, utilize grade control structures to curb increased channel incision, and spread stream flows and surface runoff across a wider area.
+Some treatments were used synergistically to expand these areas while starving gullies of water to prevent headcut and gully expansion.

-Treatments: Typical treatments used in this area included headcut control structures (Zuni bowls, rock rundowns, lay backs), grade control structures (one rock dams and rock mulches), and flow dispersal structures (media lunas, sod dams, worm ditches and a low-water armored rocked road crossing).
+Treatments: Typical treatments used in this area included headcut control structures (Zuni bowl, rock rundown, lay back), grade control structures (one rock dam and rock mulch), and flow dispersal structures (media luna, sod dam, worm ditch and a low-water armored road crossing).
 In addition to these treatments, the access road along Chance Gulch was re-graded by BLM to include water harvesting techniques that will enhance the riparian zone.
-In lower reaches, plug and spread structures were used to expand existing mesic meadow surfaces.
+In the lower reach, plug and spread structures were constructed to expand and restore existing mesic meadows.